Multilevel Control Functional: Additional Details and Extra Experiments

-For the ODE example, we have evaluation cost at each level $C = (C_0,C_1,C_2) = (1.22, 3.57, 11.89)$ (all measured in $10^{-3}$ seconds).
-Under the same evaluation cost constraint, we compared (1) MLCF with Quasi-Monte Carlo points (QMC), (2) MLCF with Latin hypercube sampling (LHS), (3) MLCF with i.i.d points, (4) CF with i.i.d points, (5) MLMC with i.i.d points.
-The sample size is the optimal sample size for MLMC, which is listed in Table~\ref{ODE:samplesize}.
+\paragraph{Additional Details} For the ODE example, we have evaluation cost at each level $C = (C_0,C_1,C_2) = (1.22, 3.57, 11.89)$ (all measured in $10^{-3}$ seconds).
+Under the same evaluation cost constraint, we compared (1) MLCF with Quasi-Monte Carlo points (QMC), (2) MLCF with Latin hypercube sampling (LHS), (3) MLCF with i.i.d points, (4) CF with i.i.d points, (5) MLMC with i.i.d points, (6) MLBQ with i.i.d points.
+The sample size is the optimal sample size for MLMC, which is listed in \Cref{ODE:samplesize}.
+In this example, we used squared-exponential kernels.
+The hyper-parameters of the squared-exponential kernels are tuned independently at each level as illustrated in Appendix~\ref{appendix: tune kernel hyperparams}.
+The kernel hyper-parameters at each level are tuned by maximizing the marginal likelihood associated with each $f_l-f_{l-1}$.

+\paragraph{Extra Experiments: Effect of Kernels and Kernel Hyper-parameters} We also study the effect of kernels for the ODE example.
+We use i.i.d samples for all settings in \Cref{fig:ODE_ablation_study}.
+Under the same evaluation cost constraint, we compared (1) MLCF with the square exponential kernels (length-scale tuned by maximizing marginal likelihoods) (2) MLCF with the preconditioned square exponential kernels (length-scale tuned by maximizing marginal likelihoods) (3) MLCF with the square exponential kernels (length-scale selected by median heuristic) (4) MLMC (5) CF (length-scale tuned by maximizing marginal likelihoods).
+We still use the sample size listed in \Cref{ODE:samplesize}.
+We find that setting the `length-scale' of the square exponential kernels by median heuristic works well in practice.